 In this article:

-- Why meta descriptions are important in WordPress
+- Why meta descriptions are important in WP

-- Are meta descriptions considered a ranking factor?
+- Are WordPress metatags considered as ranking factors?

 - What makes a good meta description?

-- Adding Keywords and Meta Description in WordPress with Yoast SEO
+- Adding Keywords and Meta Description with Yoast SEO

 Why are Meta Description and Keywords Important in WordPress?